yang/rel/README.md

 2. It obviously can't use all of the ruby-isms like over-riding the array operator so methods are used instead.

-It still holds the same goes as Arel which are:
+It still holds the same goals as Arel which are:

 1. Simplifies the generation complex of SQL queries.
 2. Adapts to various RDBMS systems